-One of the most popular tourist and weekend-getaway destinations in New South Wales is the famous Blue Mountains, a World Heritage listed area an hour away from Sydney.
+One of the most popular day trip destinations from Sydney is the famous Blue Mountains, a World Heritage listed area an hour away from Sydney.

 Suitable to visit during all four seasons, the Greater Blue Mountains region consists of seven National Park areas and a conservation reserve.
 The Blue Mountains is home to a large number of impressive lookouts, some very popular, others not so well-known.